Use these links to find current tax rates and tax thresholds for business taxes.

 Get help estimating tax bills with a range of tax calculators.
 But bear in mind that calculators can only tell you roughly what your tax bill is likely to be, and certainly not how to reduce it.
 If you need detailed advice, talk to an accountant.

-Visit the HM Revenue & Customs (HMRC) website to find income tax rates, allowances and taxable bands.
+Visit the HM Revenue & Customs (HMRC) pages of the GOV.UK website to find income tax rates, allowances and taxable bands.

 Use the HMRC tax checker for employees for a quick assessment of whether you are paying the right amount of tax.
 This calculator is not suitable for the self-employed.

-Find corporation tax rates including details of the small profits rate and marginal relief by visiting the HMRC website.
+Find corporation tax rates including details of the small profits rate and marginal relief by visiting the HMRC pages.

-On the HMRC website you can also find details of indexation allowances to reduce chargeable gains.
+On the HMRC pages you can also find details of indexation allowances to reduce chargeable gains.

-Find National Insurance contributions (NICs) rates and thresholds for employees, employers and the self-employed by visiting the HMRC website.
+Find National Insurance contributions (NICs) rates and thresholds for employees, employers and the self-employed by visiting the HMRC pages.

-Visit the HMRC website to find PAYE rates and thresholds for employers.
+Visit the HMRC pages to find PAYE rates and thresholds for employers.

 Use the HMRC PAYE calculator to work out the tax to be deducted from an employee’s pay.